2 Sep 2021

 Now we know how fundamental communication is to building successful products.
 How can you start to improve your skills?

 This may seem like an obvious point to some, but getting to know people doesn’t come as naturally to everyone.
 It can get especially tricky if you’re working in a larger organization.
 Understanding how people do their best work, how you can collaborate together and what some of the challenges they’re facing are will help you work better together.
+Practices like regular town hall meetings can boost your communication skills and help you get out of your comfort zone.

 If this is something you need to practice, start with getting curious about people and their work.
 Empathy is about connection with others.